 Picture Engine & Processor

-The difference with the X1 Extreme can be seen in relation to the Object-Based Super Resolution technology we previously discussed, since this pro feature is the newer addition to the 1080p HDR X1 Ultimate processor.
-In our Sony 950G reviews, the pictures are more accurate, and the native contrast ratio is more evident with Sony x950g as well.
+The distinction with the X1 Extreme can be seen in relation to the Object-Based Super Resolution technology we previously discussed, since this pro feature is the newer addition to the 1080p HDR X1 Ultimate processor.
+In our Sony 950G reviews, the pictures are more accurate, and the native contrast ratio is more evident with Sony X950G as well.

 However, the Sony X900F’s 4K HDR X1 Extreme technology is a decent processor on its own.
 The images are clear and the gradient color gamut is excellent, and any normal user will find it good enough to use for most purposes.
 It’s just that compared to the pro HDR X1 Ultimate, the HDR X1 Extreme has its shortcomings.